The first ever Metaverse protest

 One step at a time.
 Initially we weren’t sure we were able to realize our plan the way we envisioned it.
 There were several hurdles to clear; the first was taking Babi’s work into the digital space by designing and creating an NFT ‘wearable’, for which we received great help from the team at Clurge.com.
 Now we didn’t only have a digital shirt, but also a protest sign !

 Next up was getting our wearable into the metaverse.
 With the recent hype surrounding the term and an almost utopian image being created about futuristic freedom and inclusiveness, it can be a little surprising that there are still gatekeepers and terms & conditions every step of the way.
 This was all a part of the process of course.
 After the wearables were approved by the Decentraland legal department, we were able to send the shirts to participants of the protest.
+We rounded up friends, family and other potentially interested parties and guided them through the steps of setting up a Metamask crypto/NFT wallet, and subsequently entering Decentraland to join the protest.
+This was definitely a challenge.
+It was new to most of them and required patience on the participants’ side.

 It happened in the Decentraland metaverse in front of the Samsung Flagship store.
 This location was selected not to specifically target the brand, but rather as a very current embodiment of the hyper commercialization of the metaverse as a whole.
 Through this protest, Badalov’s mission and work were used to emphasize this irony.
 How a decentralized virtual environment that is idealistically free and separated from oppressive structures of our own (physical) daily life is seeing rampant capitalism and repeated shapes of consumerism, (digital) inequality, exclusion, and extraction.